 An amazing coincidence of situations, including:

-iii. a much higher than expected performance of the systems (that caused the premiums be given returns more attractive)
+- a much higher than expected performance of the systems (that caused the premiums to be given returns more attractive)

-v. a less developed regulatory structure that made the big farms are able to take advantage of the higher premium reserved for small installations,
+- a less developed regulatory structure that made the big farms can take advantage of the higher premium reserved for small installations,

-vi. the fact that there were no limit to the installation.
-Although there was a goal (which was exceeded by almost 1000%), after completing a percentage of the target facility it was given one year to install everything you wanted to allow in practice that there was more limit time.
+- the fact that there were no limits to the installation.
+Although there was a goal (which was exceeded by almost 1000%), after completing a percentage of the target facility it was given one year to install everything you wanted to allow in practice that there was more limited time.

 This resulted in what we see in the chart, in 2008 there were more power installed in Spain than in any other country in such a short time.